cajuncoding/cajuncoding.github.io/_posts/2020-07-27-transition-from-mvelopes-to-ynab.md

 layout: post
 title: My migration from Mvelopes to YNAB!
 subtitle: >-
-  A Rant on my Love-Hate realationship with Mvelopes - hoping "You Need A Budget" (YNAB) can return my budgeting sanity!
+  A Rant on my Love-Hate relationship with Mvelopes - hoping "You Need A Budget" (YNAB) can return my budgeting sanity!
 cover-img: /assets/img/crawfish-banner.jpg
 thumbnail-img: >-
-  /assets/img/2020-07-27-mvelopes-script-to-export-funding-plan-details-as-csv/mvelops-to-ynab-thumbnail.png
+  /assets/img/2020-07-27-mvelopes-script-to-export-funding-plan-details-as-csv/mvelopes-to-ynab-thumbnail.png
 share-img: >-
-  /assets/img/2020-07-27-mvelopes-script-to-export-funding-plan-details-as-csv/mvelops-to-ynab-thumbnail.png
+  /assets/img/2020-07-27-mvelopes-script-to-export-funding-plan-details-as-csv/mvelopes-to-ynab-thumbnail.png
 tags:
   - mvelopes
   - ynab
   - finances
   - budget
 ---
 I've been using Mvelopes as a budgeting and financial tracking system for many years!
 And, I'm a fan of the concept, but the actual software has been a hot-mess, pretty much since I joined.
 The old v4 Flash based UI is still in use today due to all the issues in v5; I mean, really?
-Flash and/or Silverlight UI's were soo 2008!
+Flash and/or Silverlight UIs were soo 2008!
 And [Silverlight](https://theorem.co/verticals/silverlight-modernization) was already going the way of the [Dodo](https://en.wikipedia.org/wiki/Dodo) by 2015.

 But, I digress, Finicity did finally build **Mvelopes v5** as a pure Javascript (SPA) application.
 And I was truly excited.... **but truly let down!**